nicolleharding/Elna-Vedic-Astrology/README.md

 - Footer size is responsive.

 **Index Page : Hero Image**
+- Changed image to a WebP image.

 **Index Page : Section**
+- Changed image to a WebP image and resized to 480px as this is the max size that was needed for this image.
+This was flagged in inital Lighthouse test.

 **FAQs Page : Section**
+- Changed image to a WebP image.

 **Book Page : Section**
+- Changed image to a WebP image.

+**All**
+  - Adjusted body to accomodate extreely large screen sizes over 1600px.

 ## Validator Testing